jonasbgood/StreetTreesOfNYC/README.md

 ### Data limit:

 You can limit the amount of data which is loaded by the webserver by setting data_limit.
-Keep in mind: if only parts of the full data set is selected it is unknown (at least to me) which data will be downloaded from the data source server.
+Keep in mind: if only a part of the full data set is selected it is unknown (at least to me) which data will be downloaded from the data source server.